Why Plant These Drought Resistant Perennials? (Especially If You Travel!)

 Choosing Perennials for Dry Sunny Locations

-You’ll find plenty of drought resistant perennials well-suited to sunny locations.
-I recommend incorporating a few (or even all) into your garden to lower watering requirements.
+Youโ€™ll find plenty of drought resistant perennials well-suited to sunny locations.
+I recommend incorporating a few (or even all) of these perennial plants into your garden to lower watering requirements.
+You’ll save money on your water bill and still enjoy colorful blooms in the summer months.
+Some have the extra bonus of making a great cut flower, too!

-Yarrow
+1. Yarrow

-USDA Hardiness Zones: 3 to 9
+USDA Hardiness Zonesโ€Ž: โ€Ž3 to 9

 Drought resistant perennial: pink yarrow (achillea)

 The Yarrow (Achillea) species has flat flower heads comprised of many tiny flowers atop two- to three-foot stems and ferny foliage.
 Yarrow makes a great impression in big swaths.
+Not only is it drought-tolerant, but it’s also deer resistant.

-The native perennial is carefree and white.
+This native perennial of North America, Europe and Asia is carefree and white.

-You’ll find Yarrow naturally thriving in fields, meadows, and roadsides.
+Youโ€™ll find the Achillea millefolium naturally thriving in fields, meadows, and roadsides.
 Garden cultivars bloom in bright shades of yellow, gold, white, pink, and red.
 Beneficial bugs love carefree Yarrow.

 No doubt you will, too!

-USDA Hardiness Zones: 3 to 9
+USDA Hardiness Zonesโ€Ž: โ€Ž3 to 9

 Drought resistant perennial: Blanket Flower

-You’ll find even a single blossom is quite colorful, having concentric bands of color in red, yellow, orange, and maroon, depending on variety.
+Youโ€™ll find even a single blossom is quite colorful, having concentric bands of color in red, yellow, orange, and maroon, depending on variety.

 Butterflies love these nectar-rich, vibrant flowers, which retain their brilliance through much of the summer.